Presto412/Captcha-Cracker/README.md

 # Captcha Cracker

-Holds the source for the algorithm that cracks the captcha at VIT University's [Academic Portal](https://vtopbeta.vit.ac.in/vtop/)
+Holds the source for the algorithm that **used to** crack the captcha at VIT University's [Academic Portal](https://vtop.vit.ac.in/vtop/).
+Now, they use ReCaptcha by Google.

 ## Related Chrome Extension